mjura/caasp-cpi/README.md

-### Instruction for manuall setup CPI with OpenStack
+### Instruction for manual setup CPI with OpenStack

 On Master and Worker nodes: